-If you notice things are hampering your ability to remain focused, then take the necessary steps to remove them.
-This may include simple things like setting times to be online or watching television or more drastic actions like removing apps from your phone!
-Never be afraid to push back and take control of your life and your time.
+If you notice things are hampering your ability to remain focused, take the necessary steps to remove them.
+This may include simple things like setting times to look at social media or watch television, or more drastic actions like removing apps from your phone.
+When you’re striving for personal or professional success, never be afraid to push back and take control of your time.

-And finally, to give yourself the best chance of achieving the personal and professional success you’re striving for, it’s valuable to establish ways to motivate yourself.
-This is particularly important if you’re working alone or towards a long-term goal.
+And finally, to give yourself the best chance of achieving the personal or professional success you’re striving for, it’s valuable to establish ways to motivate yourself.
+This is particularly important if you’re working alone or on a long-term goal.
 The more motivated you are the less likely you are to be distracted.

 As with everything, how to approach this will differ from person to person, and so it’s good to take the time to consider what motivates you.
-This could range from compiling a playlist of positive music, to creating a vision board of your goals and what reaching them will look and feel like.
+This could range from compiling a playlist of positive music or podcasts to creating a vision board of your goals and what reaching them will look and feel like.
 It’s great to have things in place for the more challenging days.

 If you’re working towards a personal or professional goal, I wish you the very best of luck.
-I hope you have a beautiful and inspiring day!
+Until next time, I’ll see you over on Instagram, Twitter and Facebook.